-If you’re getting ready to remodel or renovate your home or business, one thing you may not have considered is your air conditioning ductwork.
+If you’re getting ready to remodel or renovate your home, one thing you may not have considered is your air conditioning ductwork.
 Even if you have a fairly new and efficient HVAC system, changing your layout or adding to your square footage can greatly affect the efficiency of your system.

 A remodel is a great opportunity to evaluate your current HVAC system and ductwork to make sure your system is big enough, that your ductwork is laid out well and that nothing needs to be repaired.